7lawa9111/AWS-bootcamp-cruddur-2023/journal/week9.md

 # Week 9 — CI/CD with CodePipeline, CodeBuild and CodeDeploy

+In this implementation, our goal is to automate the code deployment process instead of relying on manual steps.
+To achieve this, we will utilize CodePipeline and CodeBuild services.
+Once the code is merged from the main branch to the prod branch, the pipeline will automatically trigger the deployment process.

 <img width="1091" alt="Screenshot 2023-07-03 at 10 12 18 PM" src="https://github.com/7lawa9111/aws-bootcamp-cruddur-2023/assets/110344576/cd313bed-41da-468c-9393-c8c493f3e9ca">